emeraldEAGLE888/Hurdles_Analysis/Python_Analysis/README.md

+# Statistical Analysis with Python
-# Python Analysis Overview
+# Overview
 The first section of this project deals with the analysis of hurdle races using Python.
 By leveraging the comprehensive libraries that Python has to offer, the visualizations created provide clear insights on the essential questions listed in the main README.
 # Tools/Skills Used
-- **Python**: Backbone of project; used for data cleanup, reading and transformation
+- **Python**: Backbone of analysis; used for basic data cleanup, reading and transformation
 - **Pandas Library**: For data analysis
 - **Matplotlib Library**: For data visualization
 - **Seaborn Library**: For advanced data visualization techniques